klavins/LeanBook/md/src/Ordering/Completions.md

 <span style='color: lightgray; font-size: 10pt'><a href='https://github.com/klavins/LeanBook/blob/main/main/../LeanBook/Chapters/Ordering/Completions.lean'>Code</a> for this chapter</span>
  # The Dedekind-MacNeille Completion

 A **completion** is an embedding of a partially ordered set into a complete lattice.
+It allows one to "fill in the gaps" in an ordered set so that, for example, limit points exist.
+The real numbers, for example, are the completion of the rational numbers.

-In this chapter we describe one such completion, the Dedekind-MacNeille (DM) Completion, which is a generalization of the Dedekind cuts method of constructing the real numbers from the rational numbers.
+In this chapter we describe the the Dedekind-MacNeille (DM) Completion, which is a generalization of the Dedekind cuts method of constructing the reals to the case of any ordered set.
 In particular, we define `DM P` for any poset `P`.
 If `P=ℚ`, the result is isomorphic to the reals with `-∞` and `∞`, but the approach works for any poset.

 Formally, the Dedekind-MacNeille completion `DM P` is defined to be the family of subsets of `S ⊆ P` that are closed with respect to the closure operator `λ P ↦ lower (upper P)`.
 ```lean